Student Wellbeing

 Student Health and Wellbeing Service

-• From other Services and academic Schools within the University, if you declare a financial concern and have given permission for your information to be shared with us;
+· if you declare a financial concern and have given permission for your information to be shared with us

-• From Assessment Centres regarding your Study Needs Assessment, when you have given permission for this information to be shared with us;
+· from disability assessment centres regarding your study needs assessment, when you have given permission for this information to be shared with us

-Student Health and Wellbeing may need to share your personal data with third parties necessary for the purpose of providing funding, support, reasonable adjustments, and where necessary to safeguard your wellbeing.
-Third parties we share information with are:
+Student Health and Wellbeing might need to share your personal data with necessary third parties for funding, support, reasonable adjustments and when needed to safeguard you or another person.

 • Accommodation Service